Infiltrate a once-thriving "ghost town" in England.

-Burslem was once a bustling, wealthy town in England but now it is nothing more than an abandoned place.
+Burslem was once a bustling, wealthy town in England, but now it is nothing more than a deserted place.

 Báo Khoa học và Đời sống•15/07/2025

-According to the Daily Mail, Burslem was once a bustling, wealthy town and was the birthplace of Robbie Williams, star of the band Take That.
-(Photo source: DM) However, now, the town is nothing more than an abandoned place, with dilapidated buildings and a gloomy atmosphere.
+According to the Daily Mail, Burslem was once a bustling, wealthy town and the birthplace of Robbie Williams, the star of the band Take That.
+(Image source: DM) However, nowadays, the town is nothing more than a deserted place, with dilapidated buildings and a gloomy atmosphere.

-In 2019, the town had the highest vacancy rate of any place in the UK.
-"Many buildings have deteriorated and closed.
-The bustling market has been gone for decades," said one resident.
-An old pub next to the post office is closed and abandoned with scaffolding above.
-“My husband and I had our wedding reception at the George Hotel.
-It’s a fantastic hotel – the perfect place in Burslem for a special occasion,” Terry said, pointing to the George Hotel, built in the 1920s and close to the town square.
-It is now used by asylum seekers and homeless people.
+In 2019, this town had the highest apartment vacancy rate of any place in England.
+"Many buildings have fallen into disrepair and closed down.
+The once bustling market disappeared decades ago," a resident said.
+An old pub next to the post office is closed and abandoned, with scaffolding above it.
+"My wife and I held our wedding reception at the George Hotel.
+It's a wonderful hotel – an ideal place in Burslem for special occasions," Terry said, gesturing toward the George Hotel, built in the 1920s and near the town square.
+It's known that the hotel is now used by refugees and homeless people.

-Marilyn Mountford, a resident of Queen Street, said the town had "fallen into decline".
-Burslem School of Art was built in the early 1900s.
-Many stores are now closed and locked.
-An abandoned building on Westport Road.
+Marilyn Mountford, a resident of Queen Street, said the town had "declined".
+The Burslem School of Art was built in the early 1900s.
+Many shops are now closed.
+An abandoned building on Wesport Road.
 An empty office building on Keates Street.

-The apartments on the upper floors of this building are falling apart while the shops downstairs are all boarded up.
-Baines Store on Queen Street.
-A building with a "for rent" notice.
+The apartments on the upper floors of this building are falling into disrepair, while the shops on the ground floor are all closed.
+Baines store on Queen Street.
+A building with a "for rent" sign.

 Comment (0)